Earn your degree in one year from a top 25 university

 The course provides a structured approach to design, build, and manage a project portfolio, focusing on strategic implementation and operational initiatives to create sustainable value.

-• Analyze how managing resources – such as time, cost, and internal and external staff members across the portfolio – can make the difference between portfolio success and failure.
+- Recognize how to managing resources – such as time, cost, and internal and external staff members across the portfolio – can make the difference between portfolio success and failure.

 Project Management Capstone (2 units)